-Now, the case is the inspiration for a new project by Bau’s Israeli daughters, Hadassah Bau and Clila Bau-Cohen.
-Timed with Holocaust Memorial Day on April 24, the sisters have published a collection of three books containing both their mother’s and father’s writing in a black case meant to evoke the one their father carried.
+Now the case is the inspiration for a new project by Bau’s Israeli daughters, Hadassah Bau and Clila Bau-Cohen.
+Timed with Holocaust Memorial Day on April 24, the sisters have published a collection of three books containing both their mother’s and their father’s writing in a black case meant to evoke the one their father carried.

-Two of the three books are Hebrew translations of their mother and father’s personal writing in Polish, including expressions of love and longing between the couple who defied the odds to wed in the Płaszów camp.
+Two of the three books are Hebrew translations of their mother and father’s personal writing in Polish, including expressions of love and longing between the couple that defied the odds to wed in the Płaszów camp.
 The last, hidden in a secret compartment, is a replica of one of Bau’s cigarette paper books, written in tiny Polish lettering.

-Rebecca and Yosef Bau met in the Płaszów camp just days after Bau watched his father’s murder at the hands of a Nazi.
-Bau, who worked for the camp’s commander making maps and drafting documents, was asked to make a copy of a map using a technique which involved sun exposure.
+Rebecca and Josef Bau met in the Płaszów camp just days after Bau watched his father’s murder at the hands of a Nazi.
+Bau, who worked for the camp’s commander making maps and drafting documents, was asked to make a copy of a map by using a technique that involved sun exposure.
 Panicked because it was a cloudy day, Bau went outside and aimed the map at the sky, praying for sun.
 Just then, a young woman walked by and asked him what he was doing.
-Bau explained that he was waiting for the sun to come out, and then flirtatiously suggested that she could serve as a substitute.
+Bau explained that he was waiting for the sun to come out, and then he flirtatiously suggested that she could serve as a substitute.
 Miraculously, the copy came out.

-Bau risked his life to marry his “sun” when he snuck into the women’s side of the camp wearing a kerchief typical of female prisoners.
+Bau risked his life to marry his “sun” when he sneaked into the women’s side of the camp wearing a kerchief typical of female prisoners.
 He had starved himself for two weeks, trading bread for a silver spoon and the services of a jeweler to make two wedding rings.

 Later, Bau’s wife would save him by submitting his name in place of her own on a coveted spot on Schindler’s list while she was shipped off to Auschwitz.
 After the war, Bau found his wife in a hospital, where she was recuperating from an injury.
-In 1950, the pair immigrated to Israel where Bau became one of the country’s most inventive graphic artists.
+In 1950 the pair immigrated to Israel, where Bau became one of the country’s most inventive graphic artists.
 His daughters call him the Walt Disney of Israel.
 The Baus have both passed away.

-Naomi Zeveloff is the Middle East correspondent of the Forward, primarily covering Israel and the Palestinian Territories.
+Naomi Zeveloff is the former Middle East correspondent of the Forward, primarily covering Israel and the Palestinian Territories.